Communication: One Subject At a Time

 Roy: Why can’t you just tell me when you went out?

-Roy and Dale talking sequentially
+Roy and Dale discussing two topics sequentially

 Roy: Did you feed the horses?